apognu/tuigreet/README.md

     -t, --time          display the current date and time -r, --remember      remember last logged-in username
-        --asterisks     display asterisks when a secret is typed --window-padding PADDING
+        --asterisks     display asterisks when a secret is typed --asterisks-char CHAR
+                        character to be used to redact secrets (default: *) --window-padding PADDING
                         padding inside the terminal area (default: 0) --container-padding PADDING